Executive MBA

 Semester Notes:

-- Remote Synchronous Instruction will take place on September 11-12, 2026 and November 6-7, 2026.
-Precise times to be determined and posted on Canvas.
+- Remote Synchronous Instruction dates and times will be posted on Canvas.

 Applied Financial Management II (1.5 credits)